CodeAndCake/Guides/how-to-hack-your-summer.md

 <!--[![](https://www.headspace.com/bundles/headspacesite/images/v2/how-it-works/how-it-works.svg)](https://www.headspace.com)-->

-If you have any suggestions, `fork` this repository, add your bits and then send us a `pull request` :cactus:
+If you have any suggestions, :fork_and_knife: this repository, add your bits and then send us a `pull request`.

 We :heart_eyes: feedback!